 There are conflicting descriptions of the setjmp() interface in ISO 9899:1990.
 In subclause 7.6 on page 118, line 8, it is stated that "It is unspecified whether setjmp is a macro or an identifier declared with external linkage."
 Throughout the rest of the standard, however, it is referred to as "the setjmp macro"; in addition, the rationale document states that setjmp must be implemented as a macro.
-Please clarify whether setjmp must be implemented as a macro, or may just be a function.
+Please clarify whether setjmp must be implemented as a macro, or may be a function as well as a macro, or may just be a function.